 There’s nothing like a little friendly competition to raise everyone’s spirits and make all your guests feel connected.
 We absolutely love the game night rehearsal dinner idea with good food, good drinks, and board games.
 Up the ante by making it tournament style and giving small prizes to the night’s winners.
 To take it up a notch, consider catering your favorite local foods so nobody has to worry about cooking or clean-up.

 If the group is big and you need to set up several gaming stations, pick games in different genres so everyone can find something they love.
 You and your fiancé should stay mindful to rotate to different tables throughout the night so you get a chance to play with everyone.

-This is an oldie but a goodie for low-key couples, families on a budget, or anyone who loves barbecue.
-All you’ll need are some picnic tables, centerpieces, simple place settings, and some lighting if the party will continue passed sunset—think cafe lights strung through the trees or candles on every table.
+This is an oldie but a goodie for low-key couples, families on a budget, or anyone who just loves barbecue.
+All you’ll need are some picnic tables, centerpieces, simple place settings, and some lighting if the party will continue past sunset—think cafe lights strung through the trees or candles on every table.
 Decide whether you want your favorite BBQ joint to cater or have someone work the grill.
 Keep the menu simple and provide other activities, such as lawn games, to give your guests a reason to get up and mingle.
-What’s a backyard barbecue without a playlist?
-Don’t neglect this important piece, either!
+And of course, what’s a backyard barbecue without a killer playlist?

 Now that you have the perfect rehearsal dinner plan, you need the perfect rehearsal dinner outfit.
-You’re in luck, we have a roundup of our favorite little white dresses for your pre-wedding events!
+You’re in luck, we have a roundup of our favorite rehearsal dinner dresses and jumpsuits!